gita-7/gita-7/README.md

 - 👋 Hi, I’m @gita-7
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... iOS & OS X
 - 🌱 I’m currently learning ...
 Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... gitadonkal01@ptotonmail.com